XLSForm/xlsform.github.io/_sections/home-english.md

 1. Choices will be ordered, by default, in the order that they appear in your .csv file.
 If you want to specify a different ordering, include a numeric column in your .csv file named sortby; choices will be ordered numerically, according to the sortby column (if present).
 2. You can include one or more static choice options, in addition to the dynamic ones loaded from your .csv file.
 Simply include static choices, as you normally would, on the choices worksheet.
 These can appear before and/or after the row that indicates the columns to use for your dynamic choices.
 The one restriction is that the values you specify for your static choices in the name column must be numeric.

-## Cascading selects

-A lot of forms start out by asking the location of the  respondent, with each location selection specifying what the subsequent location choices will be (e.g., state  >> district >> village).
-Instead of adding a **select_one** field for each location option, you can use cascade select.
-In order to use cascade selects, you will need to create a **choice_filter** column in your survey worksheet and add the location attribute columns in your choices worksheet.
-Check out an example XLSForm [here](/assets/xlsx/cascading_select.xlsx).

 ## External selects